-The Belgian regulator has introduced a Sectoral Systemic Risk Buffer (SSRB) on IRB retail exposures collateralized by residential real estate located in Belgium.
-This SSRB replaces both the 5% add-on on IRB exposure value of Belgian mortgage loans as well as the capital requirement factor of 1.33 applied on IRB RWA, introduced in the first half of 2018.
-This change resulted in a significant increase of the solvency ratios (between 5.5 %pts and 6%pts) as of June 2022 and an increase of the capital requirements of a bit less than 3%pts
+The Belgian regulator has introduced, in June 2022, a Sectoral Systemic Risk Buffer (SSRB) on IRB retail exposures collateralized by residential real estate located in Belgium.
+This SSRB replaces both the 5% addon on IRB exposure value of Belgian mortgage loans as well as the capital requirement factor of 1.33 applied on IRB RWA, introduced in the first half of 2018.